DIVER: Reinforced Diffusion Breaks Imitation Bottlenecks in End-to-End Autonomous Driving: DIVER

 \textbf{Planning Head.} After the final conditional decoding step, the predicted multi-mode trajectories $\hat{\tau}^{(m)}$ are reconstructed from the final trajectory token $F_{\text{out}}^{(m)}$ via a lightweight MLP-based regression head.
 These predicted trajectories are not generated independently: each is explicitly guided by a GT-based reference trajectory $\tau^{\text{ref}(m)}$, which provides a mode-aligned semantic anchor for generation.

-Specifically, during training, each predicted trajectory mode is paired with a GT-derived reference trajectory that encodes distinct motion intents (e.g., turning, yielding, or lane-changing).
+Specifically, during training, each predicted trajectory mode is paired with a GT-derived reference trajectory that encodes distinct motion intents (\textit{e.g.}, turning, yielding, or lane-changing).
 By injecting the reference into the conditional decoder and using it to shape the context-aware feature fusion, our model learns to align each mode with a feasible, interpretable, and scene-compliant motion pattern.

-At inference time, the model samples multiple noise vectors $\epsilon^{(m)} \sim \mathcal{N}(0, I)$ and generates corresponding multi-mode trajectories $\hat{\tau}^{(m)}$ via the denoising diffusion process.
+At inference time, the model samples multiple noise vectors $\epsilon^{(m)}\sim \mathcal{N}(0, I)$ and generates corresponding multi-mode trajectories $\hat{\tau}^{(m)}$ via the denoising diffusion process.
 The reference trajectories $\tau^{\text{ref}(m)}$ can be drawn from anchor plans, plan queries, or diffusion priors, ensuring that the output space spans diverse yet goal-directed behaviors.
+Finally, we follow the strategy of SparseDrive \cite{sun2024sparsedrive} and DiffusionDrive \cite{liao2024diffusiondrive}, employing a post-processing procedure in which the remaining trajectories are scored based on comfort and scene compliance, and the trajectory with the highest score is selected as the final output.

 \textbf{Matching Loss for Diverse Trajectories.} To promote the generation of diverse and plausible trajectories, we introduce a matching loss between predicted multi-mode trajectories and reference GT trajectories.
 Instead of supervising the model to regress toward a single GT trajectory, we sample reference GT trajectories from the empirical distribution of expert behaviors and match them to the model’s predicted multi-mode trajectories.
 Specifically: